 Payment gateways may have different processing times for settling transactions, so iClassPro will automatically attempt a void before processing a refund.
-If you are only utilizing our gateway there is a per transaction fee for the void.
-If you are utilizing iClassPro Payments as your Gateway and Processor there is no charge for voiding out a transaction.
+If you are only utilizing the iClassPro Payment Services gateway integrated with a third-party processor, there is a per-transaction fee for the void.
+If you are utilizing iClassPro Payments as both your Gateway and Processor, there is no charge for voiding a transaction.

 How long will a pending charge show on a customer's account?

-A voided transaction will typically disappear from a customer’s credit/debit account statement within 24 hours, while a refund may take 3 to 5 business days to appear on a customer’s credit/debit account statement.
+A voided transaction will typically disappear from a customer’s credit/debit account statement within 24 hours.
+A refund, however, may take 3 to 5 business days to appear on a customer’s credit/debit account statement.

 Some card-issuing banks could take 2 to 3 days to remove the pending charge.
 If a voided transaction is not removed from a cardholder's account statement within 3 business days, the cardholder may need to contact the bank to request that the bank makes the funds available again.